bc913/cc_arch_dp/architecture/ddd/DomainLayer.md

 - There should only be one record to represent a particular entity in a bounded context.
 - It should definitely lies within the `Single Responsibility Principle`.
 It's main responsibility is identity and business logic.
 - Usually requires a (private) default ctor for ORM compatibility such as EF Core.
+- Make the fields read-only and set/update the fields through methods.

 ```csharp
 public abstract class BaseEntity<IdType>